Prof-Rosario-UCLA/team8/README.md

 `/resume/update/<id>` PUT
 `/resume/<id>` GET

-Crud operations, expects a serialized resume as in the `json()` method of the Resume model here:
+CRUD operations, expects a serialized resume as in the `json()` method of the Resume model here:
 `api/models/resume.py`

+`update` returns the updated JSON on success and `create` will return the JSON of the newly created resume. `delete` returns a success message on success.

+We perform some validation on updating in that we enforce that all sections are present and that all sections contain at least one item for compatibility with the compiler.
+The frontend also does this validation.

 ## User View